-The General Data Protection Regulation (GDPR), of course, covers protection and privacy of personal data of EU citizens.
+The General Data Protection Regulation (GDPR), of course, covers the protection and privacy of the personal data of EU citizens.

 But the GDPR raises the stakes of ransomware even higher than before, and organizations following the new laws must be aware of the added impact it poses in the event of an attack.